ThorvaldAagaard/BGA/README.md

 This is forked from BGA, and compiled into a DLL used from BEN, the open source bridge engine.

+Later added support for dds instead of libcalc, and build for multiplatform.

 # BGA